 The Cycle of Abuse and Addiction in Relationships

-Family systems may also become entangled in enabling patterns.
-Structured Family Therapy helps loved ones understand boundaries, codependency, and healthier communication.
+Family systems may also become entangled in patterns of enabling or codependency.
+Therapeutic approaches such as Family Therapy can help loved ones develop healthier communication patterns, understand boundaries, and support recovery in constructive ways.

 Recognizing When Substances Are a Coping Mechanism

-• Feel unable to manage emotional distress without substances
+• Feeling unable to manage emotional distress without substances

-• Feel temporary relief followed by guilt or shame
+• Feeling temporary relief followed by guilt or shame

 Healing from Emotional Abuse in Recovery

-Recovery involves more than stopping substance use.
-It requires rebuilding identity, restoring self-worth, and developing healthy coping tools.
+Recovery involves far more than stopping substance use.
+It often requires rebuilding identity, restoring self-worth, and developing healthier ways of responding to stress.

 Continuing Support After Treatment